Prolactin

 Frequently Asked Questions

-The standard reference range is 2-29 ng/mL (non-pregnant women), 10-209 ng/mL (pregnant women).
-Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for Prolactin is 2-29 ng/mL (non-pregnant women), 10-209 ng/mL (pregnant women).
+Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer